Revival-OS/RevivalOS/README.md

 **RevivalOS** is a lightweight, high-performance, and customizable operating system designed to give a new life to aging smartphones and tablets.
 Based on Android, RevivalOS offers a smooth and responsive user experience while reducing system resource consumption.

+## Suported Devices:
+**go here for see all suported devices or the futur devices who gonne be supported**

 ## Key Features

 * **Optimized Performance:** Enjoy a smooth and responsive user experience even on the most modest devices.